RichardLi6/UsingCommandLine/docs/De-SearchMove.md

 # Search and Move Files

 !!! info
-These instructions are intended for windows users These commands do may not work on external cloud drives (i.e., Google Drive, oneDrive, etc.).
+    These instructions are intended for windows users.

+    These commands do may not work on external cloud drives (i.e., Google Drive, oneDrive, etc.).

-## Introduction
+<b>Introduction</b>
 Welcome to the world of command-line mastery.
 As you embark on this journey, you will learn to wield the powerful tools offered by the Windows Command Prompt.
 The command line offers precision and speed, qualities essential for effective file